Agnieszkalukasiak/Project-1/README.md

 Navigation Bar

-•   Featured on all five pages, the responsive navigation bar includes links to the Home page, Synopsis, Trailer, Gallery, and PR
-Inquiries, and is identical on each page to make navigation easy.
+•   Featured on all five pages, the responsive navigation bar includes links to the Home page, Synopsis, Trailer, Gallery, and PR inquiries, and is identical on each page to make navigation easy.

 •   This navigation bar makes it easy to navigate from page to page without having to use the "back" button.